 About Advocacy Day

-For the last seven years, OFN has held an Advocacy Day in Washington, DC, where participants meet with members of Congress and their staffs, and Administration officials to share their experiences in creating access to capital in urban, rural, Native communities.
+OFN Advocacy Day participants meet with Members of Congress and their staffs, and Administration officials to share their experiences in creating access to capital in urban, rural, Native communities.
 OFN schedules participants’ meetings, coordinates advocacy trainings, and prepares all advocacy materials.
 Advocacy Day is open, at no cost, to all OFN Members and OFN CDFI allies.
-Visit our photo gallery and blog to see some of the highlights from Advocacy Day 2016.

 In 2015, OFN established a bipartisan Congressional Awards reception to recognize Congressional champions for their support of the CDFI industry and of the policies that foster economic growth in distressed communities nationwide.
 Past CDFI champion award recipients include: